 After many months of fundraising and preparation, the Veterinarians Without Borders young volunteers have finally arrived in beautiful Mukurwe-ini, Nyeri County, Kenya.
 What exactly are three cow loving vet students from the Ontario Veterinary College doing in Kenya?
 Over the next three months, we will be training smallholder dairy farmers on zoonotic disease prevention and health management practices that will improve cow health and welfare, with the goal of increasing milk production.
 In addition to improving animal health and welfare, we are also working to improve human health.
 This is achieved through (1) preventing zoonotic diseases (diseases which are shared between animals and humans), (2) increasing milk production, food stability, and income for local farmers.
 In Mukurwe-ini, Veterinarians Without Borders works with the Wakulima Dairy Cooperative Ltd, which collects and processes the milk from local farmers.
 While the Mukurwe-ini area is an agricultural hotspot in central Kenya, the dairy sector dominates in this region, thanks to the support of the Wakulima Dairy.

 The Wakulima Dairy began with a mere 5 farmers producing a total of 32L in 1990.
 Since then, with the addition of a milk cooling tank in the year 2000, and the capability to process their own milk in 2014, the cooperative has grown to a remarkable 7000 active members today.
-This growth has been in part due to the 20+ year partnership between the dairy and a Canadian NGO Farmers Helping Farmers.
-Our work at the Wakulima Dairy builds on this partnership in areas of veterinary science and one health (recognizing the interconnectedness of human, animal and environmental health).
+Our work at the Wakulima Dairy builds on this partnership in areas of veterinary science and one health (recognizing the interconnection of human, animal and environmental health).
 In addition to selling their fresh milk, the dairy also recently began producing vanilla and strawberry yogurt, and ultra-high temperature (UHT) pasteurized milk.
 UHT milk does not require refrigeration until opening, and can be shipped further and stays fresh longer.
 Having a central processing facility and value-added products allows the local dairy farmers to receive a better price for their milk, and is a key component of food and financial security in the community.

 The majority of farmers in Mukurwe-ini rely on one or two cows to produce the milk that supports themselves and their families financially.
 The difference of a few kilograms of milk production has drastic impacts on their ability to procure essentials for themselves and farm inputs to further enhance their production quality and capacity.
 This summer, our on-farm seminars will teach farmers about the risks of serious zoonotic diseases in central Kenya.
 The seminars focus on practical ways to reduce zoonotic disease transmission, like biosecurity, what to do in the event that farmers suspect their animal has a zoonotic disease, and prevention through vaccination.
 Additionally, we will be visiting farms to provide advice on nutrition, reproduction, cow comfort, and disease management.